...because the Gospel of Thomas has no interest in the Hebrew

 it does, it finds itself in a netherworld without sound bearings.
 Once you

-accept that Jesus was not THAT messiah, you have lost the legitimate value
+accept that Yeshua was not THAT messiah, you have lost the legitimate value

 of the term "Christ", its cargo, and its implications.
 The Gospel

-of John delineates how the Jews pointed out reasons for not accepting Jesus
+of John delineates how the Jews pointed out reasons for not accepting Yeshua

-as their Messiah, but clearly does NOT excuse them from accepting him as the
+as their Messiah, but clearly that does NOT excuse them from accepting him as the

 son of God.
-John, one time, has Jesus referring to himself as the Christ,
+John, one time, has Yeshua referring to himself as the Christ,

-but he may have misremembered in a case where Jesus used the term "coming one".
+but he may have misremembered in a case where Yeshua used the term "coming one".